 Al Qaeda's Continued Threat

-And while al Qaeda was weakened, the group began “quietly rebuilding” following instability in the wake of the Arab Spring, according to the Council on Foreign Relations. “… It appears that al-Qaeda was among the regional forces that benefited most from the (2011) Arab Spring’s tumult,” the nonpartisan think tank reports.
-“Seven years later, Ayman al-Zawahiri has emerged as a powerful leader, with a strategic vision that he has systematically implemented.
-Forces loyal to al-Qaeda and its affiliates now number in the tens of thousands.”
+While al Qaeda was weakened, the group began “quietly rebuilding” following instability in the wake of the Arab Spring, according to the Council on Foreign Relations. “… It appears that al Qaeda was among the regional forces that benefited most from the (2011) Arab Spring’s tumult,” the nonpartisan think tank reported.

-Other jihadist groups, including the Taliban and the Islamic State—often called ISIS or ISIL—also remained active in their fight against the United States and Western culture.
+Other jihadist groups, including the Islamic State—often called ISIS or ISIL—remain active in their fight against the United States and Western culture.

 The 9/11 Commission Report, July 22, 2004, The 9/11 Commission